2Vegans – 2Wheels

 Before COVID we belonged to a gym.
 We did Yoga 3 days a week and assorted other gym stuff.

-Now stuck at home, Karla’s doing Yoga 7 days a week and I get 4 -5.
+Now stuck at home, Karla’s doing Yoga 7 days a week and I only do Monday-Friday.
 We’re walking more but, we’ve lost out on Rock & Roll dancing every weekend.

 Distance (roundtrip): 5.4 mi / 8.7 km